RWM101/Tax-Firm-Data/README.md

 The images below isolate the associates (left) and seniors (right).

 ![image](https://github.com/user-attachments/assets/31edfd92-9661-431d-9ed0-2a9010c25a8b)

+- London Moran's looks deceptively impacted; almost all of those hours are from three huge proejcts that will be touched intermittenly throughout the year.
+Having said that, all of the associates except for Joyce Gutierrez need additional work.
+Their time should be split between preparing intern projects and preparing extensions for those projects.
+- The Senior lists are also deceptive, as they are working almost entirely on projects out of scope for the current deadline, like complex 3/15 work that has been extended to 9/15.
+They should be working predominately on extensions, as they can get through them faster than any of the associates and interns.

 For the associates, the most immediate observation is that Owen Newman and Bishop Ingram both need more work assigned to their plate, while London Moran appears far too impacted.
 However, London has three large projects (each with a budget of 40-50 hours) that they will only work on intermittently, so they appear far busier than they are.
 They will likely also need work.
 Vance Hoover and Joyce Gutierrez have a decent amount of work right now.